CfA-Library/Cite_Astro_Software/Citation_Study_2019/results/README.md

 ## AAS XML search
 * files here are *preliminary*
+* need to clarify XML date ranges for all journals
-* Confounds that still need to be fixed:
+* confounds that still need to be fixed:
   + AstroPy
     + remove false positive results prior to 2013
   + DS9